zachchan105/wmewc/README.md

 # Summary
-This is the Solana version of the WBTC contracts that enable wrapping the tokens in collaboration between merchants and a custodian 3rd party.
+This is the Solana version of the WMEWC contracts that enable wrapping the tokens in collaboration between merchants and a custodian 3rd party.
 The biggest focus of the program is to create a traceable chain of events on-chain to allow anyone to quickly be able to verify if the reserves among the custodian match the expected wrapped issuance along with matching any minting and redemtpions with their respective transactions on the native Token's chain being wrapped.

 Unlike in other chains, there will be just a single _smart contract_ capable of handling all the logistics given that we can rely on Solana\`s native `Tokenkeg` program to deal with token minting/burning and `Squads` to handle the intricacies of DAO managament.